Homology of the moduli spaces and mapping class groups of framed, r-Spin and Pin surfaces

 In the introduction we described how to a map $\theta : \X \to BO(2)$ we can associate a moduli space of surfaces with $\theta$-structure, so to define the moduli spaces of $\Pin$-surfaces it is enough to describe this map.

-This is complicated by the fact that there are two forms of $\Pin(2)$ group, $\Pin^+(2)$ and $\Pin^-(2)$, which are most easily distinguished by saying that they are the central extensions of $O(2)$ classified by the classes $w_2$ and $w_2 + w_1^2$ in $H^2(BO(2); \bZ/2)$ respectively (which we identify with the continuous group cohomology of $O(2)$).
-The classifying spaces of both groups fit into principal homotopy fibre sequences
+This is complicated by the fact that there are two forms of a $\Pin(2)$ group, $\Pin^+(2)$ and $\Pin^-(2)$, which are most easily distinguished by saying that they are the central extensions of $O(2)$ classified by the classes $w_2$ and $w_2 + w_1^2$ in $H^2(BO(2); \bZ/2)$ respectively.
+Thus there are extensions